kmeshavkin/weather-mood-radio/README.md

 # TO-DO
-* Add usual music player elements (sound, previous/next - history + trackId required)
+* Player should do "nextTrack" when music ended!
+* Add JSDocs?
 * Make state more readable
 * Implement TAG_BLACKLIST?
 * Somehow get clientId even when it was changed
 * Make possible to select from more than first 200 songs
 * Possibly find how to search only by title?
+* Add redux?

 # Legal Info
 Streaming Sounds